xination/lvl_builder/README.md

 # lvl_builder
 a python program to build an energy level scheme that is normally used in the nuclear physics

- please see the wiki for more information.
+For quick start see the wiki or http://peiluan-tai.com/programs/lvl_builder.html